-An activity may be verifiable, but it is CPD for the purposes of the Scheme only if it contributes to the knowledge, skills and professionalism required for your work, or (for category 2 members) contributes more generally to your technical or professional development.
+An activity may be verifiable, but it is CPD for the purposes of the Scheme only if it contributes to the knowledge, skills and professionalism required for your work, or contributes more generally to your technical or professional development.
 Could you, if necessary, explain how each of these events did that?
 If so, you may put all of them on your return.